By Julie Horner

 Once on the coast, he jumped deep into the Santa Cruz music and theater scene.
 He lived off-grid in Last Chance for a while and then bought a place in Boulder Creek in 2003 when, he says, “places were boarded up…it was dead.”
 He had choices…and a little inheritance…so he spent some time traveling, most notably to New Orleans and France, where he spent years playing music in a 7-piece jazz/blues band.
 “I never saved any money doing it but got paid well and treated well.”
 He bought a tiny apartment overlooking the Mediterranean and was inspired by vibrant festivals, painters, jugglers, and dancers.
 He brought that joie de vivre back to Boulder Creek: “I either had to move or create some kind of scene here.”

-In 2004 he was instrumental in organizing live dinner music on Friday and Saturday nights at Blue Sun (now Los Amigos), “and from there to Joe’s,” he says.
+In 2004 he was instrumental in organizing live dinner music on Friday and Saturday nights at the Blue Sun Cafe (where Los Amigos is now), “and from there to Joe’s,” he says.
 Then he landed the old post office.
 It was a “serendipitous horsehead in the bed” moment: He could either “keep running around Europe eating French food” or make an offer.